 - added to the reserve list for Level 3

 The aim of the course is to give mature

-course also enables students to develop confidence, self-esteem and
+course will enable students to develop confidence, self-esteem

 All modules are internally assessed and graded and internally